Becoming “The Baby Chick”

 You’re probably wondering how I got started in all of this; helping women, mothers, and babies.
 Well, here’s my story on how I became “The Baby Chick.”

 While reading the book, it kept showing me that my biggest passion of all is helping others.
-This wasn’t a big shocker since I’ve always enjoyed helping and taking care of other people.
-I just wasn’t sure how I wanted to serve others.
+This wasn’t a big shocker since I’ve always enjoyed helping and taking care of people.
+I just wasn’t sure how exactly I wanted to serve others.

 A month later after thinking and praying about it, I took a gutsy move and quit my job to start working at a boutique catering to mothers.
-I wanted to see if this was really the path that I should go in.
+I wanted to see if this was really the path that I should go on.

 I first started working towards my baby planning certification so that I could properly assist an expectant family planning for the arrival of their baby.
-Once I became a certified baby planner, I started my first company, Bassett Baby Planning, and helped several families with creating their baby registries, planning their baby showers, styling and organizing and stocking their nurseries, etc. Unfortunately, not many people knew (and still don’t know) about baby planning so I knew that I needed to do something else to get a bit more business.
+Once I became a certified baby planner, I started my first company, Bassett Baby Planning (BBP), and helped several families with creating their baby registries, planning their baby showers, styling and organizing and stocking their nurseries, etc. Unfortunately, not many people knew (and still don’t know) about baby planning so I knew that I needed to do something else to get a bit more business.

 Everyone always tells you that if you love what you do, you will never work a day in your life, and I feel so fortunate to be able to say that I LOVE what I do.
-I listened to my passions, I put in my all every step of the way, and I know that I am doing exactly what I’m supposed to be doing.
+I listened to my passions, I put my all in every step of the way, and I know that I am doing exactly what I’m supposed to be doing.
 I couldn’t imagine supporting a more deserving group of people — mothers.
 You give so much to your family and I want to give back and focus on the heart of the home, YOU!